Higher Laminations and Affine Buildings: Laminations for the space

 Thus we have a well-defined map from a positive configuration in $G/U(\cK)$ to a family of virtual configurations in $G(\cK)/G(\cO)$.
-One can check as an exercise (and though we do not logically need this it is useful pschologically), that knowing only such a family of virtual configurations in $G(\cK)/G(\cO)$, we can reconstruct the original positive configuration in $G/U(\cK)$ up to the action of $T(\R)$ on each flag.
-Contrast this with the fact that any particular virtual configuration can come from many different positive configurations in $G/U(\cK)$.
+One can check as an exercise (and though we do not logically need this it is useful psychologically), that knowing only such a family of virtual configurations in $G(\cK)/G(\cO)$, we can reconstruct the original positive configuration in $G/U(\cK)$ up to the action of $T(\R)$ on each flag.
+This is in contrast with the fact that any particular virtual configuration can come from many different positive configurations in $G/U(\cK)$.

+We can now define an action of of $\Lambda^n$ on virtual positive configurations of points in $\Gr(G)$.
+(This is different than how $\Lambda^n$ parameterizes different virtual positive configurations in a family of virtual positive configurations).